-From the concepts illustrated in the earlier sections, one can understand that the cloud services or service offering models require certain featuresto be exhibited inorder to be considered as services.
-The following are the basic requirements for anything that can be considered as a service by the actorsofthe cloud computing ecosystem, whichcan be offered or provisioned throughthe cloud:
+From the concepts illustrated in the earlier sections, one can understand that the cloud services or service offering models require certain features be exhibited inorder to be considered as services.
+The following are the basic requirements for anything that can be considered as a service by the actorsofthe cloud computing ecosystem, which can be offered or provisioned through the cloud:

-- Multitenancy: Multitenancy is an essential characteristic of cloud systems aiming to provide isolationofthedifferent users of the cloud system (tenants) while maximizing resourcesharing.
-Itis expected that multitenancy be supported at various levels of a cloud infra-structure.
-As an example, atthe application level, multitenancy is a featurethat allows a single instance of an application (say, database system) and leverages the economyofscale to satisfyseveralusers at the same time. - 2) Service life cycle management: Cloud services are paid as per usage and can be started and ended at any time.
+I) Multitenancy: Multitenancy is an essential characteristic of cloud systems aiming to provide isolationofthedifferent users of the cloud system (tenants) while maximizing resourcesharing.
+It is expected that multitenancy be supported at various levels of a cloud infra-structure.
+As an example, at the application level, multitenancy is a feature that allows a single instance of an application (say, database system) and leverages the economy of scale to satisfy several users at the same time.

+2) Service life cycle management: Cloud services are paid as per usage and can be started and ended at any time.
 Therefore, it is required that a cloud service support automatic service provisioning.
-In addition, metering and charging or billing settlement needs to be pro-vided for services that are dynamically created, modified, and then released in virtual environments. - 3) Security: The security of each individual service needs to be protected in the multitenant cloud environment; the users (tenants) also support the needed secured services.
+In addition, metering and charging or billing settlement needs to be pro-vided for services that aredynamicallycreated, modified, and then released in virtual environments.

+3) Security: The security of each individual service needs to be protected in the multitenant cloud environment; the users(tenants) also support the secured secured services.

-Meaning that a cloud provides strict control for tenants' service access to different resources to avoid the abuse of cloud resources and to facilitate the management of CSUs by CSPs. - 4) Responsiveness: The cloud ecosystem is expected to enable early detection, diagnosis, and fixing ofservice-related problems in order to help the customers use the services faithfully. - 5) Intelligent service deployment: It is expected that the cloud enables efficient use of resources in service deployment, that is, maximizing the number of deployed services while minimizing the usage of resources and still respecting the SLAs.
-For example, the specificapplication characteristics (e.g., central processing unit [CPU]-intensive, input/output [IO]-intensive) that can be provided by developers or via application monitoring may help CSPs in making efficient use of resources. - 6) Portability: It is expected that a cloud service supports the portability of itsfeatures over various underlying resources and that CSPs should be able to accommodate cloud workload portability(e.g., VMportability) with limited service disruption. - 7) Interoperability: It isexpected to have available well-documented and well-tested specifications that allowheterogeneous systems inclouden vironments to work together. - Regulatoryaspects: Allapplicableregulations shall be respected, including privacy protection. - Environmentalsustainability: Akeycharacteristicofcloudcomputing isthecapability access, through a broad network and thin clients.
+Meaning that a cloud provides strict control for tenants' service access to different resources to avoid the abuse of cloud resources and to facilitate the management of CSUs by CSPs.

+4) Responsiveness: The cloud ecosystem is expected to enable early detection, diagnosis, and fixing ofservice-relatedproblems inorder to help the customersuse the services faithfully.

+5) Intelligent service deployment: It is expected that the cloud enables efficient useof resources in service deployment, that is, maximizing the number of deployed services while minimizing the usage of resources and still respecting the SLAs.
+For example, the specificapplication characteristics (e.g., central processing unit [CPU]-intensive, input/ output [IO]-intensive) that can be provided by developers or via application monitoring may help CSPs in making efficient use of resources.

+6) Portability: It is expected that a cloud service supports the portability of itsfeatures over various underlying resources and that CSPs should be able to accommodate cloud workload portability(e.g., VMportability) with limited service disruption.

+7) Interoperability: It is expected to have available well- documented and well- tested specifications that allowheterogeneous systems inclouden vironments to work together.

+8 Regulatoryaspects: Allapplicableregulationsshallberespected, including privacy protection.

+9 Environmentalsustainability: Akeycharacteristicofcloudcomputing isthecapabilityto access, through a broad network and thin clients.